Benjamin Scheuer: Stage

 Benjamin Scheuer wrote and performed The Lion, a one-man autobiographical musical.
 The Lion premiered off-Broadway in 2014 at the Manhattan Theatre Club, directed by Sean Daniels.
-Later that year, Scheuer performed the show at London's St James Theatre, winning the Off West End Award for Best New Musical.
-In 2015, the show played again off-Broadway, winning Scheuer the Drama Desk Award for Outstanding Solo Performance.
+Later that year, Scheuer performed the show at London's St James Theatre, receiving the 2014 Offie for Best New Musical.
+Scheurer returned the show to off-Broadway, receiving the 2015 Drama Desk Award for Outstanding Solo Performance.
 It has since enjoyed critically acclaimed runs at theatres around the United States.
 The Los Angeles Times writes that in The Lion, "the vibe of casual, unrehearsed immediacy masks the narrative complexity of a novel or an opera," and that Scheuer "plays guitar as if he invented the instrument."

-In 2015 the Huffington Post called The Lion "The best new musical this year."
+In 2015 The Huffington Post called The Lion "The best new musical this year."

 The show's first version, called The Bridge, ran in the 2013 Edinburgh Fringe Festival.
-Scheuer has given more than 500 performances The Lion at theatres including DC's Arena Stage, San Francisco's ACT, Portland Center Stage in Oregon, The Williamstown Theatre Festival, and San Diego's The Old Globe.
+Scheuer has given more than 500 performances of The Lion at theatres including DC's Arena Stage, San Francisco's ACT, Portland Center Stage in Oregon, The Williamstown Theatre Festival, and San Diego's The Old Globe.
 Scheuer gave the final performance of The Lion at The Geffen Playhouse in Los Angeles on February 19, 2017.

 The Lion was produced at the Southwark Playhouse in London spring/summer 2022, with Max Alexander-Taylor performing the role of BEN.
 The production was directed by Alex Stenhouse and Sean Daniels.
 This production, still featuring Alexander-Taylor, had additional productions in Arizona and Cincinnati, USA.

 A Mountain for Elodie, Scheuer's follow-up to The Lion, premiered at the 2023 Edinburgh Fringe Festival, performed by Scheuer and directed by Olivier Award-winning Polly Findlay.
 Called "Remarkable, beautiful, funny, heartbreaking" by the BBC and "a wonderful treat... make sure to bring tissues when you see A Mountain for Elodie.
 If you’re anything like me, you will need one from all the tears of joy" by Playbill.

 In 2022, The Old Vic in London commissioned and produced Scheuer's piece "Water from Dust," as part of their WHOSE PLANET ARE YOU ON series.

 In 2007 Jihad!
 The Musical, for which Scheuer wrote the music and lyrics, was performed at the Edinburgh Fringe, and in 2010 it transferred to Jermyn Street Theatre in London.

 Benjamin Scheuer has a degree in English from Harvard.
 He is an alumnus of the Johnny Mercer Songwriting Workshop, and has been writer-in-residence at the Goodspeed Opera House, The O'Neill Theatre Center, The Weston Playhouse, and Williamstown Theatre Festival.

 Scheuer toured the UK with Mary Chapin Carpenter in 2014, and has performed at such venues as the Royal Albert Hall in London and New York's Lincoln Center.